 Statement by the Press Secretary, Ministry of Foreign Affairs of Japan, on the decision regarding the construction of housing units in the West Bank

-- The Government of Japan deeply deplores that, according to the information, the Israeli Higher Council for Planning of the Civil Administration has approved a plan for the construction of a total of 296 new housing units in Beit El in the West Bank.
+- The Government of Japan deeply deplores that, according to the information, the Israeli government has announced the approval of plans for the construction of a total of 695 new housing units for Jewish people in Shilo and Shvut Rachel in the West Bank.

-- The Israeli Government continues to proceed with its plan for settlement construction at a time when the U.S. and the international community are making utmost efforts to resume direct negotiations between Israeli and Palestinian sides.
+- The Israeli government continues to proceed with its plan for settlement construction at a time when the Middle East Quartet and the international community are making utmost efforts to resume direct negotiations between Israeli and Palestinian sides.
 This clearly goes against the ongoing efforts by the international community to resume negotiations for peace.

 - Settlement activities are a violation of international law, and Japan has repeatedly called upon Israel to fully freeze settlement activities.
 The Government of Japan does not recognize any unilateral act that prejudges the final status of the territories in the pre-1967 borders.
 Japan strongly calls upon Israel not to implement the above-mentioned plans of construction for the sake of progress in the peace process.